Water pollution in Canada

 Water pollution in Canada is generally local and regional in water-rich Canada, and most Canadians have "access to sufficient, affordable, and safe drinking water and adequate sanitation."
 Water pollution in Canada is caused by municipal sewage, urban runoff, industrial pollution and industrial waste, agricultural pollution, inadequate water infrastructure.
 This is a long-term threat in Canada due to "population growth, economic development, climate change, and scarce fresh water supplies in certain parts of the country."

+Comprehensive government initiatives

+The Canadian federal government launched a number of initiatives to respond to water pollution including the Freshwater Action Plan (2017), and the $1.5 billion Oceans Protection Plan (2018).
+These focus on improving water resource management, reducing pollution at the source, taking action on toxic substances, monitoring water quality, investing in infrastructure, and developing regulations like the Wastewater System Effluent Regulations.
+In June 2024, the Canada Water Agency, was established through the Canada Water Agency Act.
+Formerly, a branch within Environment and Climate Change Canada, the agency oversees the Freshwater Action Plan.

+On December 11, 2023, Bill C-61, First Nations Clean Water Act, was introduced in Parliament.
+As of December 2024, it was still in the committee review phase.
+The Bill aims to address the long-standing water crisis in First Nations communities, where many lack access to safe and adequate water systems.
+Bill C-61 acknowledges clean drinking water as a basic human right and establishes a framework for water and wastewater services co-developed with First Nations.

 Overview

 While most Canadians have access to clean water, locally and regionally there are cases of "public beach closures, contaminated sediments, algal blooms, aquatic weed infestations, fish kills, shellfish harvesting closures, boil-water advisories, outbreaks of waterborne illnesses, and contaminated ground water", according to a 1998 report from British Columbia.

 Water pollution is caused by municipal sewage, urban runoff, industrial pollution and industrial waste, agricultural pollution, inadequate water infrastructure.

 Surface water pollution

 There are two major types of water pollution in Canada, surface water pollution and ground water pollution.